Luka-Didham/General-Projects/README.md

 # Etude 3 Koch snowflake
 ### @Author Luka Didham

-This program draws a Fractal Koch Snowflake which dynamically scales with the window and can be controlled with a slider paired with an iteration counter.
+This program draws a fractal Koch Snowflake which dynamically scales with the window and can be controlled with a slider paired with an iteration counter.
 Sketch.js is the main P5 file which triggers the drawing and interactions with the user.
 As P5 is a javaScript language the program can be launched form the